Oigen43/autobuild/services/web/README.md

 You also can start the app using Dockerfile. asdasdasd  dasdasdasdasdsa
 ## Deploymentasdasd  sasadasdas d asd asdasd a
- sadadsasdsadasdasd as daa dasd asd ss dasd asd sa
+ sadadsasdsadasdasd as daaasdasdas  dasd asd ss dasd asd sa
 ### Vercelsada asdasdas  dsadasd asdas sdasdasdad
 asdasdasddsadasdas
 The easiest way to deploy Web Starter is to use the [Vercel Platform](https://vercel.com/) from the creators of Next.js.